ehmicky/keep-func-props/README.md

 Wrap a function without changing its name, length and other properties.

+Function wrappers return a new function which means the original function's `name`, `length` and other properties are usually lost.
+This module enhances them to keep those properties.

 Function wrappers are commonly used in functional programming.
 They take a function as input and return it wrapped.
 Examples include [memoizing](https://github.com/planttheidea/moize) or ensuring a function is only called once.

-However those wrappers return a new function which means the original function's `name`, `length` and other properties are lost.
-This module enhances a function wrapper to keep those properties.

 <!-- eslint-disable import/no-extraneous-dependencies, import/no-internal-modules, node/no-extraneous-require -->